cesarverapy/bitcoin-forecasting/README.md

 - The power law model uses standardized constants across all components
 - CORS is configured to allow both localhost:3000 and localhost:3001

-## Testing

-The test endpoint is available in the `tests` directory for validating power law calculations.

 ## Future Improvements

 - More insights.